earthcube/earthcube_utilities/summarize/README.md

 ## Steps:

-1. if you have not, change to the summarize directory: `cd  earthcube_utilities/summarize`
+1. if you have not, changed to the summarize directory: `cd  earthcube_utilities/summarize`
-2. Insure that a `glcon gleaner batch --cfgName` crawl has already been done, and you have the location of it's bucket once gleaner has been run it should have a gleaner/summoned path full of repos you can summarize
+2. Insure that a `glcon gleaner batch --cfgName` crawl and loading to the graphstore using has already been done, nabu has already been done.
+This uses the nabu configuration to load a graph with just the repository data you have the location of it's bucket once gleaner has been run it should have a
+For the  summarize tool.
-5. run> `src/summarize_repo.py repo nabufile`
+3. run> `src/summarize_repo.py repo nabufile`
-> where repo is the name of a repo directory in that crawl's bucket and nabufile is the path to the nabu configuration file
+> where repo is the name of a repo directory in that configuraiton file
+>
+> nabufile is the path to the nabu configuration file
+>
-> this assumes that glcon is at ~/indexing/glcon.
+> default location for glcon is at ~/indexing/glcon.
 If it is not, then pass --glcon with path to glcon

 ??? note "Help"
     Warning, may not be all implemented.